Small Business Funding

 How do you fund a tax bill fast and avoid a lien?

 Timing is everything with taxes.
-Funding the bill before a lien is filed is far easier and cheaper than dealing with one afterward - a lien is a public claim against your business that most lenders treat as a serious red flag, which narrows your options and raises your cost right when you need help most.
+Funding the bill before a lien is filed is far easier and cheaper than dealing with one afterward - a lien is a public claim against your business that most funders treat as a serious red flag, which narrows your options and raises your cost right when you need help most.
 If you act while the bill is still just a bill, you keep the widest set of choices.

 If a lien has already been filed, funding is still possible but harder, and it is its own situation - see funding with a lien and business funding with bad credit.
 Either way, moving quickly is what keeps a tax bill from turning into a much larger and more expensive problem.